 Recipe by Kevin K.

 "For this tasty Italian specialty, the dough is prepared in the bread machine, and then it's filled with Italian sausage, pizza sauce and mozzarella cheese.
-Serve with pasta."
+I serve it with pasta."

 Watch video tips and tricks

 1 1/4 cups